mozilla/twemoji-colr/README.md

 This project makes use of [grunt-webfont](https://github.com/sapegin/grunt-webfont) and an additional [node.js](https://nodejs.org/en/) script.
-Therefore, installation of Node.js (and its package manager [npm](https://www.npmjs.com/)) is a prerequisite, as is the [Grunt](http://gruntjs.com/) task runner.
+Therefore, installation of Node.js (and its package manager [npm](https://www.npmjs.com/)) is a prerequisite.
+Grunt will be installed as a package dependency — no need to install it globally.

 The necessary tools can be installed via npm:

-    # install the Grunt command processor (if you don't already have it)
-    npm install -g grunt-cli

     # install dependencies from packages.json, including `grunt-webfont`.
     npm install

 The build process also requires [fontforge](https://fontforge.github.io/) and the TTX script from the [font-tools](https://github.com/behdad/fonttools/) package to be installed, and assumes standard Perl and Python are available.

+Both FontForge and font-tools can be installed via `homebrew` on OS X, or package managers on Linux:

+    # OS X
+    brew install fonttools fontforge

+    # Ubuntu, for example
+    sudo apt-get install fonttools fontforge

 ## Building the font